enolive/reveal-js-template/README.md

 # Project structure

-- `slides`: the revealjs presentation
+- `slides`: the revealjs presentation.
+Copy it somewhere to generate an own git project.
-- `code`: empty folder for code samples.
-Use this folder for live coding samples!
-If you don't do live coding, you can delete this folder.

 # And Windows?